dakotaw/heatmap_spoofer/output.md

-## Lithoprocris hamon
+## Finance Corps

-Lithoprocris hamon is a moth of the Arctiidae family.
-It was described by Druce in 1902.
-It is found in Peru.exandria, Zamalek won the match 2–1.

-mber 1981 as the fifth single from the album Drifter.
-The song reached #8 on the Billboard Hot Country Singles & Tracks chart.
+The United States Army Finance Corps is a combat service support (CSS) branch of the United States Army.
+The Finance Corps is the successor to the old Pay Department, which was created in June 1775.
+The Finance Department was created by law on 1 July 1920 [1].
+It became the Finance Corps in 1950.
+It is responsible for financial operations, most notably payroll and resource management.
+It is the smallest branch of the Army [2].